arduino/docs-content/content/hardware/02.hero/boards/yun-rev2/tutorials/yun-first-config/content.md

   }

-  // copy from UART to USB-C®DC
+  // copy from UART to USB-CDC

   c = SERIAL_PORT_HARDWARE.read();          // read from UART